 Tarquinia is a spectacular village situated in Lazio, situated between Rome and Tuscany, precisely in the province of Viterbo which was the famous City of the Popes in the 13th century.
-With a competent personal tour guide, you can admire the wild beauty and the most important etruscan settlements this city has to offer.
+With a competent personal tour guide, you can admire the wild beauty and the most important Etruscan settlements this city has to offer.

-Situated in the center of Tuscia, ancient etruscan land in the Upper Lazio, Tarquinia has significant archaeological and monumental importance.
+Situated in the center of Tuscia, ancient Etruscan land in the Upper Lazio, Tarquinia has significant archaeological and monumental importance.
 Even today, many traces of its origins from the medieval period are admirable.

-Inside the city walls, with a personal tour guide, you could appreciate the remarkable streets, noble palaces like Palazzo Vitelleschi, and magnificent examples of renaissance masterpieces like The Museum, the Towers, and the fantastic ancient Churches.
+Inside the city walls, with a personal tour tour guide, you could appreciate the remarkable streets, noble palaces like Palazzo Vitelleschi, and magnificent examples of renaissance masterpieces like The Museum, the Towers, and the fantastic ancient Churches.

-Founded, according to a legend by Tarchon, Tarquinia is one of the most ancient and most important settlements of the etruscan civilization.
+Founded, according to a legend by Tarchon, Tarquinia is one of the most ancient and most important settlements of the Etruscan civilization.

 Often times at war with Rome, it was finally defeated by the Roman Empire in 295 BC.
 In the 5th century, it became part of the Theoderic’s gothic kingdom and fell under the rule of the Longobards in the second half of the 5th century.
-Later, under Carolingian control, it was donated to the Papal States following their changes through history.
+Later, under Carolingian control, it was donated to the Papal States following their changes throughout history.

 Tarquinia offers an important archaeological heritage consisting of medieval buildings with massive towers and churches pointing out their artistic value.

 Enjoy a panorama view of ochre roofs that are decorated with old tiles.
-At sunset, it may be hard to stay emotionless while watching a great sight of the ancient city walls and a green valley fade in the distance.
+At sunset, it may be hard to stay emotionless while watching the great sight of the ancient city walls and a green valley fade in the distance.

 Tarquinia preserves all of the faces of its powerful history allowing us, in the company of a tour guide, to travel through time admiring the traces of its glorious past.

-The oldest evidence is situated on the hills known as La Civita, an archeological area of 150 hectares where you can visit the remains of the houses made of tuff and the ruins of the Temple dating back between 4th and 3rd century BC.
+The oldest evidence is situated on the hills known as La Civita, an archeological area of 150 hectares where you can visit the remains of the houses made of tuff and the ruins of the Temple dating back between the 4th and 3rd century BC.

-Tarquinia has also preserved its medieval past well-represented in its more than interesting historical center.
-Take notice to great examples of religious architecture with your private tour guide.
+Tarquinia has also preserved its medieval past well-represented in its more than the interesting historical center.
+Take notice of great examples of religious architecture with your private tour guide.
 A cathedral in 13th century Duomo and the Church of Saint Mary in Castle date back to 1121.
 Today, you can still notice the influence of the Longobards.

 More examples of civilian architecture are ancient walls dating back to the medieval era, especially in the northern parts of Tarquinia.
 Standing out to provide a distinct medieval nature scene from many churches and towers, the Palazzo dei Priori and mighty Palazzo Vitelleschi from 1436.
 Completed and embellished by elegant Renaissance forms in the second half of the 15th century, the Tarquinia National Museum is also located in this old town.

 Dating back to the 4th century, the Tomb of the Lioness is one of the most famous and most visited.
-It is composed of a small room representing scenes from the life of the Etruscan aristocracy and pointing out a level of an incomparable elegance.
-Other especially famous tombs are the Tomb of the Hunter and the Tomb of the Hunting and the Fishing dating back to 6th century BC.
+It is composed of a small room representing scenes from the life of the Etruscan aristocracy and pointing out a level of incomparable elegance.
+Other especially famous tombs are the Tomb of the Hunter and the Tomb of the Hunting and the Fishing dating back to the 6th century BC.

 Other than proposing an interesting cultural, artistic, and historical tour, Tarquinia also offers the opportunity to have direct contact with its untouched nature.
 One natural beauty to visit is the Nature Reserve Saline of Tarquinia.
-This protected area expands to 170 hectares and has significant and scientific value.
+This protected area expands to 170 hectares and has significant scientific value.
 Extraordinary natural beauty emerges in this reserve because of its unusual vegetation with so many rare plants and due to its presence of diverse wild fauna.